hossam-elshabory/Udemy-Courses-Comments-EDA/README.md

     ![Alt text](imgs/best_year.png)
     </details>

-# Recommendations for Udemy Stockholders
+# Recommendations for Udemy Stakeholders

 - Capitalize on the popularity of IT & Software, Development, Teaching & Academics, Personal Development, and Business categories by investing in targeted marketing campaigns to attract more learners to these high-demand courses.